At a glance

 - Your little one now has their own unique fingerprints

-- Your baby is now around the same length as half a banana
+- Your baby is now around the size of a lemon

 - Nasal congestion is common during this stage of pregnancy

-How big is my baby at 14 weeks?
+How big is my baby at 14 weeks pregnant?

-Size-wise, your little one is around 8.3 cm long or around half a banana in length, weighing 43 grams and growing bigger and stronger every day.
+Size-wise, your little one is around 8.3 cm long or around the size of a lemon, weighing 43 grams and growing bigger and stronger every day.

 Your baby’s arms are now in proportion with their body, but their legs still have a bit more growing to do until your baby is fully in proportion.